-If you are eligible for support from Derbyshire County Council, you may be able to use your carer personal budget to pay course fees to help get you online.
-This would only be possible if using online services could help you meet your eligible needs and would be subject to a carers assessment.
+If you are eligible for a carer personal budget, you may be able to use it to buy a device or to pay course fees to help get you online.
+This would only be possible if using online services could help you meet your needs as a carer and would be subject to a carers assessment.

 Many carers communicate with each other through online forums and groups.
-Forums are a great way of getting support from people in a similar situattion.
+Forums are a great way of getting support from people in a similar situation.

 There are a range of apps for smartphones, tablets and computers that can help you organise care for the person you support.
 Some are free to download while others cost a few pounds.